nattog/passthrough/README.md

 - by leveraging callbacks at a script level, incoming midi events can be shared between norns scripts and external hardware

+- converting MIDI note data to cv/gate, and CC data to cv by sending to crow

 ## requirements

 norns + midi devices